six-two/self-hosted-static-pages/README.md

 git submodule update --init --recursive
 ```

+If you want the page to also have some useful binaries for downloading, run `./download-binaries.sh`.
+Sadly they are way to big to ship with the git repository, so you may want to take this extra step.

 Then configure a **static** webserver to serve the files in `site/`.

 ### Security considerations